TetraPlex-org/central/Documentation/applications to acclerators/EIC/short_application.md

 * Bachelor of Science
 * 3 years in Industry as QA and executive Assistant

-The core founding team is mixed and diverse with one female out of three one asian out of three.
+The core founding team is mixed and diverse with one female out of three one asian out of three and one non binary out of three.

 In the long run we will also use our platform as a hiring tool stripping race, gender, sexual orientation, age and religion and even appearance in hiring decisions via a job seeker persona to focus solely on the pertinent skills and potential for growth by the individual, unrelated to those superficial traits.

 We have already reserved some shares for future key employees and / or cofounders.

-We have strong Python, C#, SQL and Data Science skills and hard science skills among the core team.
+We have strong Python, C#, SQL, Scrum/Project Management, Data Science skills and hard science skills among the core team.
 We seem to be missing front end as well as UX/UI graphics artists and designers as well as some dev ops and data engineering talent, marketing, legal, etc. EU funding will help us fill these gaps, create jobs in the EU and help us fulfill our vision for a pro social social network with positive dynamics that will be a vanguard for European values in a space that is dominated by the US and China.

 ## 7. Funding request